 After that, explore the first and the biggest pyramid.
 Then, take your exit when you’re done.
 It took me close to four hours to explore the Pyramids on my own.

-Well, if you are on a budget, there are two guest houses / accommodation I’d recommend: Sphinx Guest House Giza and Guardian Guest House Giza.
+Well, if you are on a budget, there are two guest houses / accommodations I’d recommend: Sphinx Guest House Giza and Guardian Guest House Giza.
 These two are right in front of the Three Great Pyramids and few steps from the gate where you can buy your ticket.